opnfv/kvmfornfv/docs/release/configguide/scenariomatrix.rst

     * This is an OpenStack deployment using OpenDaylight and OVS enabled with SFC features

-  * **os-nosdn-kvm_nfv_ovs_dpdk-ha**
+  * **os-nosdn-kvm_ovs_dpdk-ha**

     * This is an Openstack deployment with high availability using OVS, DPDK including the OPNFV enhanced KVM hypervisor
     * This deployment has ``3-Contoller and 2-Compute nodes``

-  * **os-nosdn-kvm_nfv_ovs_dpdk-noha**
+  * **os-nosdn-kvm_ovs_dpdk-noha**

     * This is an Openstack deployment without high availability using OVS, DPDK including the OPNFV enhanced KVM hypervisor
     * This deployment has ``1-Contoller and 3-Compute nodes``

-  * **os-nosdn-kvm_nfv_ovs_dpdk_bar-ha**
+  * **os-nosdn-kvm_ovs_dpdk_bar-ha**

     * This is an Openstack deployment with high availability using OVS, DPDK including the OPNFV enhanced KVM hypervisor and Barometer
     * This deployment has ``3-Contoller and 2-Compute nodes``

-  * **os-nosdn-kvm_nfv_ovs_dpdk_bar-noha**
+  * **os-nosdn-kvm_ovs_dpdk_bar-noha**

     * This is an Openstack deployment without high availability using OVS, DPDK including the OPNFV enhanced KVM hypervisor and Barometer
     * This deployment has ``1-Contoller and 3-Compute nodes``

 Installing your scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^

 There are two main methods of deploying your target scenario, one method is to follow this guide which will walk you through the process of deploying to your hardware using scripts or ISO images, the other method is to set up a Jenkins slave and connect your infrastructure to the OPNFV Jenkins master.

-For the purposes of evaluation and development a number of Danube scenarios are able to be deployed virtually to mitigate the requirements on physical infrastructure.
+For the purposes of evaluation and development a number of Euphrates scenarios are able to be deployed virtually to mitigate the requirements on physical infrastructure.
 Details and instructions on performing virtual deployments can be found in the installer specific installation instructions.

 To set up a Jenkins slave for automated deployment to your lab, refer to the `Jenkins slave connect guide.
 <http://artifacts.opnfv.org/brahmaputra.1.0/docs/opnfv-jenkins-slave-connection.brahmaputra.1.0.html>`_